quantify-os/quantify-core/docs/usage.rst

 Example where we show how to use an analysis class

-- run analysis and find file using label or tuid, show file written to the disk.
-- show plots using method.
 - hint there are a few more handy methods.
-- show how to extract some quantities (which quantities exactly ???).
+- show how to extract some quantities (which quantities exactly ???)
-- analysis global/per instance (where to mention this ???)
+- analysis settings global/per instance (where to mention this ???)

 Here we run a mock experiment that generates a dataset that we would like to analyze.